cossacklabs/product-docs/themis/spec/asymmetric-keypairs/ecc.md

 ## Generating EC keys

-The recommended way to generate EC keypairs is to use a cryptography library.
+The recommended way to generate EC keypairs is to use a cryptographic library.

 See also our [key management guide](/themis/crypto-theory/key-management/) for advice on securing the keys after you have generated them.